wkirschbaum/elixir-ts-mode/README.md

 library is not compiled with Emacs [2 times]
 ```

-Then you do not have tree-sitter support on your emacs installation.
+Then you do not have tree-sitter support for your emacs installation.

 If you get the following warnings:
 ```